manar13297/Keiken/piscine/week1/d03/1/README.md

 ## Environement
 - Kali linux imported in Oracle Virtual box [Kali linux VM](https://www.kali.org/get-kali/#kali-virtual-machines)
-- Your local machine or another VM (in this case, my windows local machine)
+- Your local machine or another guest VM (in this case, it is my windows local machine)
 - Connected to internet
 ## Scenario of what we gonna do
 #### Parts of this scenario